Grazing-incidence small-angle scattering: Applications

 GISAXS was introduced by Levine and Cohen to study the dewetting of gold deposited on a glass surface.
 The technique was further developed by Naudon and coworkers to study metal agglomerates on surfaces and in buried interfaces.
 With the advent of nanoscience other applications evolved quickly, first in hard matter such as the characterization of quantum dots on semiconductor surfaces and the in-situ characterization of metal deposits on oxide surfaces.
 This was soon to be followed by soft matter systems such as ultrathin polymer films, polymer blends, block copolymer films and other self-organized nanostructured thin films that have become indispensable for nanoscience and technology.
 Future challenges of GISAS may lie in biological applications, such as proteins, peptides, or viruses attached to surfaces or in lipid layers.

 Interpretation

+GISAS is more complicated than most other scattering techniques because a beam that impinges under a small grazing angle on a stratified sample is partly refracted, partly reflected by interfaces between material layers with different scattering-length density.
+In consequence, the incident wave field cannot be approximated as plane waves.
+Rather, it is a linear superposition of two plane waves, representing the transmitted and reflected beam.
+Per reciprocity, the same holds true for the scattered wave travelling towards a specific detector pixel.